wusung/TracAdvancedSearchPlugin/README.md

 button_label and timeout are both optional.

-The default pysolr backend queries to solr for indexing synchronously.
+The default Elasticsearch backend queries to solr for indexing synchronously.
 If you want to do indexing asynchronously, add like this:

 ```
-[pysolr_search_backend]
+[advanced_search_backend]
 async_indexing = true
 async_queue_maxsize = 10000  # if 0, the queue size is infinity
 ...